 CW1 (Group) the live event (TLE) which is the practical, delivery of the event.
 A tutor will attend the event and assess the experience in relation to the predetermined event objectives, target audience or other appropriate indicators.
 Weighting = 20%

-CW2 (Individual) event evaluation report (EER) in which students will present an assessment of the success of the event in terms of achieving specific objectives as well how their specific role and responsibilities for the delivery of the event impacted its success.
+CW2 (Individual) the event evaluation report (EER) in which students will present an assessment of the success of the event in terms of achieving specific objectives as well how their specific role and responsibilities for the delivery of the event impacted its success.
 Weighting = 80%

 Students receive detailed feedback throughout the semester on their event plans and team performance via face to face teaching and from their peers, which will support them to complete the assessments.

-- Develop students' abilities to effectively market their events utilising the appropriate marketing strategies, tools and channels
+- Develop students' abilities to effectively market their events utilising the appropriate digital marketing strategies, tools and channels

 - Develop students' abilities to generate income streams and manage cash flows